What is IBS?

 Certain foods and drinks can trigger the symptoms of IBS, such as fatty or fried food, processed snacks like crisps or biscuits, and drinks that contain caffeine.

-Hormonal changes, such as menstruation, can cause or aggravate IBS.
+Hormonal changes, such as menstruation, can aggravate IBS.

 We look more closely at what can trigger IBS symptoms on our Causes of IBS page.